 - Encouraging employees to use public transportation, such as buses, trams, and trains, as their ground transportation instead of taxis or rental cars.

 - Book flexible fares: Meetings get canceled, strikes happen, and employees get sick.
 Some things are out of your control when you’re in charge of managing your company’s business travel budget.
 So make sure you incorporate flexible booking options so if something unexpected pops up, you can claim your money back.
-FlexiPerk, for example, allows you to cancel any business trip up to 2 hours before departure and get at least 80% of the cost back.
+FlexiPerk, for example, allows you to cancel any business trip up to 2 hours before departure and get 80% of the cost back.

 4. Establish a clear business travel policy and keep employees informed

 Once you’ve established what budgets are realistic for your business and ways to save costs, it’s important to make sure everyone is on the same page.